download

 The objective of the Maranello team is a placement in the podium zone: points are needed for the Constructors' World Championship standings, an objective that with a little luck remains within reach.
 Jenson Button also has podium ambitions: he starts from the front row and, the only Englishman on the track, has the support of the local public.
 The Daily Mirror announced his move from BAR-Honda to Ferrari in 2006 with a princely fee: 20.000.000 pounds.
 Comment from the Maranello team:

-"Safe.
-We have also taken Beckham and Van Nistelrooy and will race them in a three-seater car".
+"Sure.
+We have also signed Beckham and Van Nistelrooy and they will race in a three-seater car".

 "I liked the article.
 I do not confirm and I do not deny.
 It's early to talk about the future, I prefer to enjoy the present".

-Jarno Trulli is confirmed in good shape, fourth.
+Jarno Trulli is confirmed to be in good shape, fourth.
 His Toyota uses the same engine for the third Grand Prix: a record.
 He is the one who announces that with Michael Schumacher, peace has returned within the GPDA, the drivers' association that deals with safety.
-The Ferrari driver did not want to sign a document on the events in Indianapolis intended for the FIA.
-Jarno Trulli had criticized it, but now closes the case:
+The Ferrari driver did not want to sign a document regarding the events in Indianapolis intended for the FIA.
+Jarno Trulli had criticised him, but now closes the case:

 "Different points of view remain, as there always have been and always will be.
 It will happen to me too that I have different opinions".

-The start of the British Grand Prix, the eleventh round of the season, will be given at 1:00 p.m., preceded by a minute's silence for the victims of the London attacks.
+The start of the British Grand Prix, the eleventh round of the season, will be given at 1:00 p.m., preceded by a minute’s silence for the victims of the London attacks.
 Security measures have been strengthened at the entrance and inside the circuit.
-The police use dogs trained to detect explosives, which already check the pits and other Formula 1 premises on Saturday.
-The British public reacts courageously.
-According to data released by the organizers, 65.000 tickets have been sold (five thousand more than last year) and over 100.000 people are expected on Sunday.
-On Sunday 10th July 2005 the weather was hot, with an air temperature of 30 °C and a track temperature of 45 °C as the cars completed the formation lap.
-At the start of the British Grand Prix, Takuma Sato's BAR-Honda shuts down, but race director Charlie Whiting starts the race anyway, with the safety car taking to the track during the second lap to allow the marshals to report the Japanese driver's car safely in the pit lane.
-Takuma Sato will rejoin the race two laps down.
-At first Juan Pablo Montoya had made a fast start, passing Jenson Button and then also passing Fernando Alonso into Becketts corner.
+The police used dogs trained to detect explosives, which already checked the pits and other Formula 1 premises on Saturday.
+The British public reacted courageously.
+According to data released by the organisers, 65.000 tickets have been sold (five thousand more than last year) and over 100.000 people are expected on Sunday.
+On Sunday, July 10, 2005, the weather was hot, with an air temperature of 30 °C and a track temperature of 45 °C as the cars completed the formation lap.
+At the start of the British Grand Prix, Takuma Satō's BAR-Honda turned off, but race director Charlie Whiting started the race anyway, with the safety car taking to the track during the second lap to allow the marshals to bring the Japanese driver's car safely in the pit lane.
+Takuma Satō will rejoin the race two laps down.
+At first, Juan Pablo Montoya had a good start, passing Jenson Button and then also Fernando Alonso into Becketts Corner.
 When the safety car returned to the pits, Juan Pablo Montoya maintained the lead of the race, closely followed by Fernando Alonso.

 fotor_2023-7-12_14_20_19-fotor-20230712142138.jpeg

-The two leading riders challenge each other with fast laps.
-Jenson Button follows in third position, while Rubens Barrichello and Giancarlo Fisichella pass Jarno Trulli, who in turn responds to the attacks of Michael Schumacher.
+The two leading drivers challenged each other with fast laps.
+Jenson Button followed in third position, while Rubens Barrichello and Giancarlo Fisichella passed Jarno Trulli, who in turn responded to the attacks of Michael Schumacher.
 Kimi Räikkönen, who started twelfth, recovered four positions and placed himself behind Michael Schumacher and Jarno Trulli, but was unable to pass the two drivers preceding him until the first pit stop.
 Juan Pablo Montoya made his first pit stop on lap 21, one lap earlier than expected due to traffic.
-Fernando Alonso follows him on lap 23, rejoining the race almost alongside the Colombian, who maintains his line.
-In the following two laps Giancarlo Fisichella sets the fastest lap before making his first stop.
-On lap 28, with all the drivers - except Takuma Sato - having pitted, Juan Pablo Montoya led Fernando Alonso by three seconds, followed by Giancarlo Fisichella, Jenson Button, Rubens Barrichello, Kimi Räikkönen, Michael Schumacher and Jarno Trulli.
-During lap 32 Rubens Barrichello, with a three-stop strategy, makes his second stop.
-This allows Kimi Räikkönen, now fastest on track, to close behind Jenson Button.
-Juan Pablo Montoya responded to the pace imposed by his team-mate and Fernando Alonso, setting consecutive fastest laps on laps 40 and 41, extending his lead over the Spaniard to over six seconds.
-On lap 43 Kimi Räikkönen moved up to fourth when Jenson Button made his second stop, easily holding this position after his stop two laps later.
-Juan Pablo Montoya pits on lap 44, restoring Fernando Alonso to first position, before Rubens Barrichello makes his third stop on lap 45.
-On lap 46 Giancarlo Fisichella, in the running for his first podium after winning the season-opening race in Australia, he made his second stop, but got stuck trying to leave the pits, giving Kimi Räikkönen the chance to move up to third.
+Fernando Alonso followed him on lap 23, rejoining the race almost alongside the Colombian, who maintained his racing line.
+In the following two laps, Giancarlo Fisichella set the fastest lap before making his first stop.
+On lap 28, with all the drivers - except Takuma Satō - having pitted, Juan Pablo Montoya was leading Fernando Alonso by three seconds, followed by Giancarlo Fisichella, Jenson Button, Rubens Barrichello, Kimi Räikkönen, Michael Schumacher and Jarno Trulli.
+During lap 32, Rubens Barrichello, on a three-stop strategy, made his second stop.
+This allowed Kimi Räikkönen, now the fastest on track, to close in behind Jenson Button.
+Juan Pablo Montoya responded to the pace imposed by his teammate and Fernando Alonso, setting consecutive fastest laps on laps 40 and 41, extending his lead over the Spaniard to over six seconds.
+On lap 43, Kimi Räikkönen moved up to fourth when Jenson Button made his second stop, easily holding this position after his stop two laps later.
+Juan Pablo Montoya pitted on lap 44, making Fernando Alonso regain the first position, before Rubens Barrichello made his third stop on lap 45.
+On lap 46, Giancarlo Fisichella, in the running for his first podium after winning the season-opening race in Australia, made his second pitstop, but got stuck trying to leave the pits, giving Kimi Räikkönen the chance to move up to third.

 Fernando Alonso led the race for five laps before pitting on lap 49, wasting time trying to lap Jarno Trulli.
-That means he doesn't have enough of a lead to stop and restart the race ahead of Juan Pablo Montoya, although he is comfortably ahead of Kimi Räikkönen.
-After 60 laps, Juan Pablo Montoya wins the British Grand Prix.
-Kimi Räikkönen set the fastest race lap on the final lap to finish less than 12 seconds behind Fernando Alonso, while Giancarlo Fisichella finished the race 3.5 seconds behind the Finn.
-Jenson Button finished in fifth place, ahead of Michael Schumacher and Rubens Barrichello, while Ralf Schumacher passed his team-mate, Jarno Trulli, for eighth place.
-It's a two-way sprint: Renault and McLaren.
+That means he does not have enough of a lead to stop and rejoin the race ahead of Juan Pablo Montoya, although he is comfortably ahead of Kimi Räikkönen.
+After 60 laps, Juan Pablo Montoya won the British Grand Prix.
+Kimi Räikkönen set the fastest race lap on the final lap, finishing less than 12 seconds behind Fernando Alonso, while Giancarlo Fisichella finished the race 3.5 seconds behind the Finn.
+Jenson Button finished in fifth place, ahead of Michael Schumacher and Rubens Barrichello, while Ralf Schumacher passed his teammate, Jarno Trulli, for eighth place.
+It is a two-way final sprint: Renault and McLaren.
 For the first time in the ten years of the Schumacher era, Ferrari was cut off from the club of the greats.
-At Silverstone Juan Pablo Montoya wins, ahead of Fernando Alonso.
-Then Kimi Raikkonen and Giancarlo Fisichella.
-The others are supporting actors: Jenson Button is 40 seconds behind, Ferrari and Toyota avoid dubbing at the last minute, the others are not.
-A photocopy of the French one was run in England.
-Few motions and Fernando Alonso dominating.
-It is he, leader of the World Championship, who comes out strengthened despite not winning, who puts another two points between his record and the anger of Kimi Raikkonen.
-In the standings, the two are 77 to 51, with eight Grands Prix to go: he could always finish second, the fastest Spaniard in history, to fulfill his dream at just 24 years of age.
-At Silverstone he found himself prudent and calculating.
-At the second corner he was about to collide with Juan Pablo Montoya, someone who never gives up on physical confrontation behind the wheel.
+At Silverstone Juan Pablo Montoya won, ahead of Fernando Alonso.
+Then Kimi Räikkönen and Giancarlo Fisichella.
+The others are supporting actors: Jenson Button is 40 seconds behind, Ferrari and Toyota avoided being lapped at the last minute, but the others could not.
+A photocopy of the French race is what we saw in England.
+Little action and Fernando Alonso's domination.
+It is him, the leader of the World Championship, who comes out strengthened despite not winning as he added two points to his lead, to the anger of Kimi Räikkönen.
+In the standings, the two are 77 to 51, with eight Grands Prix to go: he could always finish second, the fastest Spaniard in history, to fulfil his dream at just 24 years of age.
+At Silverstone, he found himself being prudent and calculating.
+At the second corner, he was about to collide with Juan Pablo Montoya, someone who never gives up on physical confrontation behind the wheel.
 Then he let it go.
 The Colombian had it all figured out:

 "He didn't want to cause an accident.
-I knew he would have lifted the foot of the accelerator".
+I knew he would have lifted the foot from the accelerator".

 The greatest emotion of the British Grand Prix lasts a few seconds.
-The rest is tactics, calculation of advantages, pit stop strategy.
-The tires last until the last turn and the engines too.
+The rest is tactics, calculation of advantages, and pitstop strategies.
+The tyres last until the last turn and the engines too.
 The only withdrawal is that of Narain Karthikeyan due to electronic problems.
 Congratulations to the engineers and mechanics.
 No accidents, not even one off the track.
-The overtaking of the day takes place in the rear, starring Daavid Coulthard and Jacques Villeneuve, the two most successful drivers in Formula 1 after Michael Schumacher: Jacques Villeneuve takes the lead with a good braking at the limit during lap 23.
+The overtake of the day takes place in the back, starring David Coulthard and Jacques Villeneuve, the two most successful drivers in Formula 1 after Michael Schumacher: Jacques Villeneuve takes the lead with a good braking at the limit on lap 23.
 The Scotsman will regain thirteenth place a few laps later.
 Juan Pablo Montoya is good at not falling asleep because no one seems willing to bother him.
-The Colombian says that instead he suffered:
+The Colombian instead, says he suffered:

 fotor_2023-7-12_14_45_22-fotor-20230712144540.jpeg

-"Before the second pit stop, they warned me from the pits that I had to come back 7 seconds ahead of Alonso in order not to let me pass.
-And that's when I found traffic.
+"Before the second pitstop, they warned me from the pits that I had to come back 7 seconds ahead of Alonso in order not to let him pass me.
+And that is when I found traffic.
 I thought I was having a heart attack, I was afraid I wouldn't make it".

 And then?